RobloxTeethyz/Newsletter/issues/October Newsletter 2024.md

 ღ｡.｡That's all for this month's memories section!
 From behalf of the photography team, we hope you all loved taking a look at all the memories we collected during **October**, from 8 Year Anniversary to some training and alliance photos!
 See you next time!

-- *Section written by: Photography team*
+*- Section written by: Photography team*

 ► Thank you for reading our **October** Newsletter!
 See you all next month.